-Sunday mornings have always been precious around here.
-Since my husband gets paid to go to church, he leaves much earlier than the rest of us (he’s a pastor).
+Sunday mornings have always been a challenging around here.
+Since my husband gets paid to go to church (he’s a pastor), he leaves much earlier than the rest of us.

 But since this morning was Mother’s Day I knew all would be well.
 Because children are naturally angels on this sacred holiday.
 And how hard should it be to get angels to church on time?